tkshfj/MMG/README.md

 | 15 Sep      | 24     | Final Report (CW2)                | Report/Code: 60%<br>Video: 5%  | |
 | -           | 1–20   | Quizzes                           | 5%                             | Ongoing |

-## Original Project Idea: 3.2 MLNN: Deep Learning Breast Cancer Detection
+## Project Idea: 3.2 MLNN: Deep Learning Breast Cancer Detection

 > What problem is this project solving, or what is the project idea?